unstoppabledomains/resolution-service/README.md

 `psql --host=HOSTNAME --username=USERNAME`
    - Create the `resolution_service` database\
 `createdb resolution_service`
-   - *Optional*: load synchronization snapshot data\
+   - *Optional*: load synchronization snapshot data:
-`TODO`
+      - Download the snapshot from [TBD](snapshot-file-location)
+      - Install the snapshot using the provided script\
+`./tools/restore-snapshot <PSQL_HOSTNAME> <PSQL_USERNAME> <PATH_TO_SNAPSHOT_FILE>`
 5. Launch the service\
-`docker run -d --env-file service.env -p 3000:3000 resolution-service`
+`docker run -d --env-file service.env -p 3000:3000 --network="host" resolution-service`

 ## Running the service

 Once the service is started, it will perform initial synchronization with the blockchain networks.
-It may take ***several*** hours for a full synchronization.
-To speed up the process, you can use a snapshot of the database provided by Unstoppable domains.
+It may take more than 24 hours for a full synchronization.
+To speed up the process, you can use a snapshot of the database provided by Unstoppable domains: [TBD](snapshot-file-location).
 During the initial synchronization the API may not work reliably.
 The status of synchronization can be checked using the `/status` endpoint.
 After the synchronization is complete, the service API endpoints can be accessed normally.
 Note that the service is stateless, so the container doesn't need any persistent storage.
 All data is stored in the database.

 ### Environment configuration options